dotnet/aspire/src/Components/Aspire.Seq/README.md

 ### Persistent logs and traces

-To retain Seq's data and configuration across application restarts register Seq with a data directory.
+To retain Seq's data and configuration across application restarts register Seq with a data directory in your AppHost project.

 ```csharp
 var seq = builder.AddSeq("seq", seqDataDirectory: "./seqdata");